aleshaleksey/TGWM/README.md

 # TGWM (Tales of the Great White Moose)[<img src="https://api.travis-ci.org/aleshaleksey/TGWM.svg?branch=master">](https://travis-ci.org/aleshaleksey/TGWM)

+**NB:** Currently compiles (but not with travis) and runs with rust-1.28.0.
+Compiles and crashes before event loop is build with rust-1.31.1.

 A flat RPG written in rust as an etude in using the language.

 Aim